opticsfoundry/OpticsFoundry_Sequencer_MZ/README.md

 -Wl,--start-group,-lxil,-llwip4,-lgcc,-lc,-lm,--end-group

-If you want to change from DHCP to static IP, read the instructions in C:\AQuRA\OpticsFoundry_Sequencer_MZ\OpticsFoundry_Sequencer_MZ_Vitis_2023.1\OpticsFoundry_Seq_MZ_App\src\main.c.
+To recreate and flash the firmware do the following:

 Right click on "Assistant" OpticsFoundry_Seq_MZ_App -> Debug and select it.

 Right click on projects in "Explorer" and select "Build all", or just "Build", then "Create Boot Image".

 Right click on "Assistant" OpticsFoundry_Seq_MZ_App -> Release and select it.

 Right click on projects in "Explorer" and select "Build all", or just "Build", then "Create Boot Image".

 Connect JTAG cable to the MicroZed (e.g. the Digilent JTAG-HS3), select "Explorer" -> "Program Flash"

-Use OpticsFoundry_Control_AQuRA or OpticsFoundry_ControlLight to use it.
+Use OpticsFoundry_Control_AQuRA or OpticsFoundry_ControlLight to test the sequencer.

 ## Modifying the C code of the MicroZed firmware

-This code is based on the Vitis example lwIP echo server.
+This code is based on the Vitis example "lwIP echo server".
 Most of the sequencer specific code is contained in firefly.c.

-To change the IP configuration (MAC address, DHCP or static IP) follow the instructions in main.c.
+To change the IP configuration (MAC address, DHCP or static IP) follow the instructions in

+C:\AQuRA\OpticsFoundry_Sequencer_MZ\OpticsFoundry_Sequencer_MZ_Vitis_2023.1\OpticsFoundry_Seq_MZ_App\src\main.c.

 Project specific TCP/IP communication code is contained in echo.c.
 An interpreter for a very simple programing language running on the ARM core of the MircroZed is implemented using the code in the OpticsFoundryCPUCommandSequencer folder.
-This folder can also be opened as a Visual Studio 2022 C++ Makefile project, to run the interpreter on Windows for debugging.

 ## To create the FPGA bitstream